MoovyChat/Moovy/server/README.md

 ```

-- Delete all values including the primary generated index values
+- Truncate and reset identity of all tables:

 ```
 DO $$ DECLARE